 In the Lifetime of the Buddha

 While giving his disciples a lesson on mindfulness, the Buddha told a parable of a man forced to carry a pot of hot oil in front of a large crowd that was watching the most beautiful woman in all the land singing and dancing.
-A man with a drawn sword followed behind and if even a single drop of oil was spilled, the man carrying the pot would be beheaded.
+A man with a drawn sword followed behind him, and if even a single drop of oil was spilled, the man carrying the pot would be beheaded.
 In this circumstance, the man would be extremely careful and not gaze upon the woman.
-The Buddha said the pot represented the state of mind regarding the body and people should practice right mindfulness about this as carefully as the man concentrated on carefully carrying the pot.
+The Buddha said the pot represented a person’s state of mind regarding their body and people should practice right mindfulness about this as carefully as the man concentrated on carrying the pot.

 When one of his disciples stated that it was very difficult for the man to not be distracted by the woman, the Buddha corrected him and said having an executioner escort made it easy.
 Then he told this past-life story so his disciples knew he had once had to preserve right mindfulness during a similar task without any assistance.

 The royal courtiers who died were earlier births of the Buddha’s disciples.